The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

 Group B: Use one or both - clofazimine and cycloserine or terizidone

 Once the patient is in an airborne infection isolation room, the patient no longer needs to wear a surgical mask, but respiratory and cough etiquette should be maintained.
 Staff entering the room should wear an N95 respirator.
 If the patient needs to leave the room for a procedure or testing, he/she should wear a surgical mask, not an N95 respirator.
-The former is designed to trap exhaled infected droplets in the mask: the latter is designed to filter air before it is inhaled.
+The former is designed to trap exhaled infected droplets in the mask: and the latter is designed to filter air before it is inhaled.

 Isolation can be discontinued when:

-The following recommendations are from the CDC74:
+The following recommendations are from the CDC (CDC, 2017):

 If all the above criteria are met, patients with TB disease can go home.
 Additionally, they are more likely to have already transmitted TB to members of their household before their TB was diagnosed and treatment was started.
-However, TB patients and members of their household should still take steps to prevent the spread of TB in their home.
+However, TB patients and members of their households should still take steps to prevent the spread of TB in their homes.
 For example, patients with TB should be instructed to cover their mouth and nose with a tissue when coughing or sneezing.
 Infectious TB patients should sleep alone, not in a room with other household members.
 Furthermore, TB patients should be advised not to have visitors until they are non-infectious.